python-botogram/botogram/docs/api/telegram.rst

       The integer ID of the message.

+   .. py:attribute:: sender

+      The sending :py:class:`~botogram.User` of the message.
+Note the trailing underscore, needed due to 'from' being a python keyword.

+      *This attribute can be None if it's not provided by Telegram.*

+      .. versionchanged:: 0.2

+      Before it was called ``from_``.

    .. py:attribute:: from_

       The sending :py:class:`~botogram.User` of the message.
 Note the trailing underscore, needed due to 'from' being a python keyword.

       *This attribute can be None if it's not provided by Telegram.*

+      .. deprecated:: 0.2 It will be removed in botogram 1.0

    .. py:attribute:: date